Connect with others who understand.

 Avoid Snags

 Because of the long healing period after getting a piercing, members say it’s important to be extra careful while sleeping, bathing, or combing your hair.
 “My piercer would only do one at a time to leave me a side to sleep on,” reported one member.
-“Hair can get tangled through the daith hoop and hurts like heck when it’s tugged,” warned another.
-Other members noted that phone earbuds may not fit or be safe to use after a daith piercing.

-6. Your Doctor Is Best-Suited To Answer Your Alternative Therapy Questions
+6. Your Doctor Is Best Suited To Answer Your Alternative-Therapy Questions

 All updates must be accompanied by text or a picture.

-Get the latest articles about migraines sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Scarlett Bergam, M.P.H. is a medical student at George Washington University and a former Fulbright research scholar in Durban, South Africa.
 Learn more about her here.